IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 **Figure 3.71.4.1.1-5: Example Access Token Request**

 ##### 3.71.4.1.3 Expected Actions
-The Authorization Server upon receiving a Get Token Request shall validate all incoming values, including (non-exhaustive) TODO:  Not too helpful to make a non-exhaustive list:
+The Authorization Server upon receiving a Get Token Request validates all request parameter.
-* scope values
-* client identifier and credentials
-* resource values
-* redirect URIs
-* authorization codes

 The scope parameter incorporated in the token requests SHALL be used to restrict authorization grants to specific actions (e.g., restrict authorization to specific resources to read-only) and to convey claims, which at runtime are known to the Authorization Client only (e.g., if the user claims a breaking-the-glass access in a emergency situation).
 The Authorization Server MAY refuse token requests that mention scope values that are unknown to the Authorization Server.

 Authorization Servers SHOULD limit the list of identifiers in the audience claim to a minimum to avoid token misuse by unintended parties.
-TODO: Does this belong in Security Considerations?
-(Same with the next paragraph

 The Authorization Client is RECOMMENDED to provide a resource value to limit usability of the requested token to the intended Resource Server.
 If provided, the Authorization Server SHOULD evaluate any resource values provided as part of the token request procedure.
 The Authorization Server SHOULD execute policies to detect whether the client has access to the indicated resource.
 If the Authorization Client presented a resource value in the token request, the Authorization Servers MUST limit the list of Resource Server identifiers in the audience claim to only those that are essential to interact with the specified resource (typically only the Resource Server itself).